FlowFuse/website/src/blog/2024/09/node-red-if-else-logic-guide.md

    - node red if then
 ---

 Human decision-making is often guided by a series of "if this, then that" choices—whether it's deciding what to wear based on the weather or determining the quickest route to work depending on traffic.
-In systems, especially those built in Node-RED, this kind of logic is equally crucial.
-Just as we make decisions based on various factors, systems need to evaluate conditions and choose the appropriate course of action.
+This kind of logic is equally crucial in systems, especially those built in Node-RED.
+Just as we make decisions based on various factors, systems must evaluate conditions and choose the appropriate course of action.

 <!--more-->